EQuimper/equimper.com/pages/about.md

 #### Intro

 I’m from Quebec, a city in the beautiful country call Canada.
-My current position its **Full-Stack Web & Mobile Developer**.
+My current position its **Full-Stack Web & Mobile Developer** at [AppAndFlow](https://appandflow.com/).
 I work mainly with this techs

 - React
 - React-Native